 As we had agreed on sharing a nightliner bus with Sólstafir, it was quite a luxurious experience on the road.
 I had already experienced touring in busses with sleeping bunks with my old band War From A Harlots Mouth, so i was very much looking forward to having a safe place to sleep every night.
 I usually don’t mind sleeping in private places, hostels or even in the van at all, but sleeping in a nightliner is definitely an unsusial experience worth paying for (if you can).

 The biggest advantage is skipping the driving!
 Once you’re done with the show, you pack your gear, get your stuff ready for the bus, have a drink and then go to bed, only to wake up close to the next venue early in the morning and not having to worry about 8 hour drives and lack of sleep, which can drive you insane!

 We had insanely good shows, packed venues pretty much every night with London topping it all off with a 1200+ crowd and fly in shows to Athens in Greece and Istanbul in Turkey.
 The visit in Istanbul made we want to go back, so i even planned a holiday trip early next year to have kumpir and see some beautiful buildings and culture.

-Now i’m enjoying my time back in Berlin with my better half, working on my solo release, the Nightmarer release (click here for more info) and other exciting projects, which i can’t yet reveal!
+Now i’m enjoying my time back in Berlin, working on my solo release, the Nightmarer release (click here for more info) and other exciting projects, which i can’t yet reveal!